MyGame77/Eternal-Piece/lore.md

 Long ago, the oceans were ruled by ancient powers.

+When the ancient powers vanished, a new type of civilization has born. to rule the world again.

-Mysteries lie hidden beneath the waves...
+Their mysteries lie hidden beneath the waves of the ocean...

 [Back to Home](README.md)